 Who puts on this event?

 The Taste of Madison is a Madison Festivals, Inc. (MFI) event.
-MFI is a non-profit volunteer organization that enriches our community by bringing together businesses and charities.
+MFI is a non-profit volunteer organization that enriches our community by bringing together people, businesses and charities.

 Will the Farmer's Market still take place on Saturday?